-Today the hotel and vineyard are owned by Gabriela Furlotti, inherited from her Italian grandfather who was known locally as King of the Vineyard.
-The property used to be her family’s summer home until 2000 when Gabriela transformed it into a rural 11-room vineyard hotel.
+Today the hotel and vineyard are owned by Gabriela Furlotti.
+She inherited the property from her Italian grandfather, locally known as the King of the Vineyard.
+The property was her family’s summer home until 2000 when she transformed it into an 11-room vineyard hotel.

-Every evening from 6 pm to 11 pm guests can receive a complimentary glass of wine and tapas, or order from their menu of cheese, salami, salads and soup.
-It doesn’t get much better than cheese and wine in such a beautiful setting, to watch the sun dip below the vines and the sky turn a kaleidoscope of colours before going from blue to black.
-Out here on a warm evening, George and I played some very tipsy Yahtzee before making friends with other, tipsier, guests.
+Every evening from 6 pm to 11 pm, guests can receive a complimentary glass of wine and tapas.
+There is also a menu of cheese, salami, salads and soup.
+It doesn’t get much better than cheese and wine in such a beautiful setting!
+Every night we came here to watch the sun dip below the vines.

 They also offer cooking classes and BBQs.
-Unfortunately, we didn’t get a chance to do the cooking class as we wanted to see Mendoza’s city centre, but all the guests we met were raving about it.
-The next night was Christmas Eve and Gabriela threw a fabulous BBQ party for staff and guests.
+Unfortunately, we didn’t get a chance to try the cooking class as we went to see Mendoza’s city centre instead.
+However, all the guests we met were raving about it.
+The next night was Christmas Eve.
+Gabriela threw a fabulous BBQ party for staff and guests.
 It was a real feast.
-The food was outstanding and served in typical generous Argentine portions!
+The food was outstanding, served in typical generous Argentine portions!

-We also met Gabriela, who was enjoying a glass of wine in the room where the cooking classes are taught with a wine-buyer from London.
+We also met the lovely Gabriela, who was enjoying a glass of wine with a wine-buyer from London.
 The hotel and winery are her pride and joy.
 We wanted to tell her in person what an incredible place she has created.
 Finca Adalgisa is an oasis.
 We couldn’t have asked for anything more.

 We stayed in room 23 in the stone house, a very large two-floor house.
 I loved the decor and layout, especially the big bathroom behind the bedroom.
 Everything was fantastic except for one slight problem… There were quite a few spiders.
 If this bothers you, you’ll be pleased to know that the hotel was extremely helpful in getting rid of them.
 But this type of unwanted guest is to be expected when staying in the country.

 Three days was never going to be enough time.
 It was just a taste.
 A beautiful, incredible, unforgettable taste.
-We booked our Mendoza trip as part of our Argentina holiday, where we split 2 weeks into 5 nights in Buenos Aires, 4 nights Mendoza, 3 nights San Antonio de Areco and 2 nights travelling back and forth from London.
-Mendoza is 1.5 hours by plane from Buenos Aires’ domestic airport.
+We booked our Mendoza trip as part of our 2 week Argentina holiday.
+We spent 5 nights in Buenos Aires, 4 nights in Mendoza, 3 nights at San Antonio de Areco and 2 nights travelling back and forth from London.

 It was a tough choice, as there are many gorgeous hotels in the region, such as Lares de Chacra, Club Tapiz and Entre Cielos, but we liked Finca Adalgisa best for its price, value for money, location, photos and history.